Murder of Doski Azad

 Doski Azad was a 23-year-old transgender woman living in Duhok, Iraqi Kurdistan.
 She was a make-up artist and internet personality who was open about her transition on social media.
-On 28 January 2022, she was shot and killed by her estranged brother, Chakdar Azad, in what has been described as a transphobic honour killing, however, her murder was discovered three days later, on 31 January 2022.
+On 28 January 2022, she was shot and killed by her estranged brother, Chakdar Azad, in what has been described as a transphobic honour killing; her murder was discovered three days later, on 31 January 2022.

-It is reported that the victim had left her family five years prior to the incident, but her family continued to pursue and intimidate her.
-The incident received wide coverage in international media, and was met with condemnation by various organisations, including human rights groups, LGBT organisations, and foreign diplomatic missions.
-While the Kurdish authorities said that they issued an arrest warrant and worked with Interpol to find the perpetrator, her murderer has not been found up until today.
+It is reported that Doski had left her family five years prior to the incident, but her family continued to pursue and intimidate her.
+The incident received wide coverage in international media and was met with condemnation by various organisations, including human rights groups, LGBT organisations, and foreign diplomatic missions.
+While the Kurdish authorities said that they issued an arrest warrant and worked with Interpol to find the perpetrator, her murderer has still not been found to date.

 The murder of Doski Azad has brought attention to the issue of transphobic violence and discrimination faced by transgender individuals in Iraq and Kurdistan, as well as the need for better protection and support for transgender individuals who may be at risk of honour killings.
 Various advocacy groups have called for urgent action to address transphobic violence and discrimination and to provide support and resources for transgender individuals.

 The case of Doski Azad has drawn attention to the plight of transgender people in Kurdistan, and her death has sparked calls for action and change in how the transgender community is treated.

 Background

-Doski had been hiding from her family due to the danger she faced as a transgender woman.
-She parted ways from her family and was working as a make-up artist in a salon.
-Despite her efforts to keep her location secret, her brother was able to track her down and murder her in an act of honour killing, motivated by "restoring the family's honour", as openly identifying as an LGBT person is considered disgraceful and dishonourable in conservative Muslim families.
+Doski had been hiding from her family since 2018 due to the danger she faced as a transgender woman.
+She parted ways from her family and was working as a make-up artist in a salon in Erbil.
+By 18 December 2021, Doski's brother Chakdar, who had lived in Europe since 2016, returned to Duhok with plans to kill his sister.
+Despite her efforts to keep her location secret, her brother was able to track her down after a one-month search in Babukhki village, shooting Doski twice in the head and chest.

+According to IraQueer, Chakdar believed Doski had "degraded the males in her family", by openly identifying as an LGBT person, which is considered disgraceful and dishonourable in conservative Muslim families.

 According to a report by The Guardian and Insider, Doski's hands had been tied, she had been shot twice, and her body was found dumped in a ditch just outside of the city of Duhok.
 Local media reported that her social media accounts were also deleted.
 Doski's body was only found after a relative had reported it to the police.
 Chakdar later escaped Kurdistan through Turkey.

 According to sources, Doski had been receiving death threats from her family for some time and had been living in fear for her life.
 She had previously contacted IraQueer, an Iraqi LGBT organisation, to report harassment.
 Her friends say that she had spoken to them about previous intimidations by her family.